ThinkbotsAreFree/Birdy/README.md

 This would output `Hi there!`

-## Rules
+## The String Rewriting System

-Rules are like user-defined functions for sequence rewriting.
-They're defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a reponse template.
+BirdyVM has a global SRS made of **rules**.
+These rules are defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a reponse template.

 Here is an example of a complete definition of a rule.